In 1994–1996, excavations were resumed in the Robinson’s Arch area,

 church at Mamre near Hebron.

-This would add further evidence that this massive stone collapse occurred during the Cyril Quake of 363 AD rather than due to Roman destruction during the seige on the
+This would add further evidence that this massive stone collapse occurred during one of the

 second Temple in 70 CE.
 This argument is presented in much greater detail in Gibson (2016)